rsolter/rsolter.github.io/_posts/2020-05-05-SerieA_Classification.md

 ![](/rblogging/2020/05/05/correlation%20of%20raw%20data-1.png)

-To reduce the number of features while maximizing the amount of variation still explained, principal components analysis was applied as a [pre-processing technique](https://topepo.github.io/caret/pre-processing.html#transforming-predictors) in caret.
+To reduce the number of features while maximizing the amount of variation still explained, principal components analysis (PCA) was applied as a [pre-processing technique](https://topepo.github.io/caret/pre-processing.html#transforming-predictors) in caret.
 PCA may remove interpretability of the models, but it will also help reduce the number of explanatory variables and help avoid